 This past summer, I had the opportunity to work as a counselor at Webb’s Summer Engineering Academy (SEA), led by Dean Matthew Werner.
 I chose to spend my summer with Webb because I enjoy leading projects for kids, and helping others discover engineering.
 During the month of July, I lived on campus, helped run the weekday camp at Webb, and introduced young students to engineering with many fun, hands-on projects and team competitions.

 When I signed up to be a camp counselor, I had no idea I would end up on an island paradise for a week, as a part of SEA.
 At the close of freshman year, I learned that the SEA program was going abroad to the Cayman Islands.
 After the two busy, tiring-but-worth-it sessions with about 35 campers at Webb, I hopped on a plane bound for George Town, Grand Cayman for one more week of teaching and enjoyment with three of my classmates, Ian Cavanaugh ’20, John Dixon ’20, and Isabel Hill ’20.
-We were kindly set up at a fantastic condo on the beach, in walking distance of the venue where we would work during the week.
+We were kindly set up in a fantastic condo on the beach, in walking distance of the venue where we would work during the week.

 Before the program got started, I got to explore the island, relax on the beach, snorkel, and swim with stingrays!
 On Monday morning, we headed into work early to set up and anxiously await the arrival of the 15 local scholars who we were going to work with.
 The SEA students each wrote an essay, and were selected by Minds Inspired, a scholarship provider funded by the Dart Group, that focuses on fostering excellence in science and math in Caymanian students.
 Once the students arrived, we were greeted by a multitude of different accents and great personalities.
-The group were incredibly focused, and excited to be part of the program.
+The group was incredibly focused, and excited to be part of the program.

-I think the SEA program really benefited those students who were involved, and I hope it inspires them to explore various fields of engineering in their future academic careers.
+I think the SEA program really benefited the students who were involved, and I hope it inspires them to explore various fields of engineering in their future academic careers.
 I hope this trial run of the Summer Engineering Academy in the Cayman Islands plants the seed that allows the program to continue to grow there in the future.
 Special thanks to Chairman of the Board Bruce Rosenblatt for connecting Webb with the Dart Group and Minds Inspired and to the Dart Group for arranging the SEA program in the Cayman Islands and for hosting us during our stay.